gitlabhq/gitlab-ci/doc/builds_configuration/README.md

 ```

 ## before_script
-This section is used for defining command that should be run before all builds, including deploy builds.
-Can be an array or multiline string.
+`before_script` is used to define the command that should be ran before all builds, including deploy builds.
+This can be an array or a multiline string.